 - 10 whole walnuts or 20 walnut halves

-Instead of eating a biscuit or piece of cake as a snack, try having a handful of raw or dry roasted nuts.
-Combining nuts and seeds with low-energy dense foods (such as vegetables) in meals is a good way to make vegetable based meals more appealing – for example, in Asian-style dishes or added to a salad.
+- Combine nuts and seeds with low-energy dense foods (such as vegetables).
+This is a good way to enhance vegetable-based meals – such as in Asian-style dishes or added to a salad.